em-jov/sa_weather_aqi/README.md

 ### Overview

-Ruby script retrieves data from third-party APIs or resorts to web scraping when APIs are not available.
-It then generates an HTML file by integrating the collected data into an ERB (Embedded Ruby) template.
+Ruby script retrieves data from 3rd-party APIs or resorts to web scraping when APIs are not available.
+It generates HTML files by integrating the collected data into an ERB (Embedded Ruby) template.
 To ensure that information is up-to-date, the script is scheduled to run automatically every hour using AWS Lambda.

 ### Features
-- Meteoalarms
+- Meteoalarms (There is also a [gem](https://github.com/em-jov/meteoalarm) I've created to implement this feature)
 - Weather information
     - Current weather
     - 5-day forecast in 3-hour intervals